bbc/nmos-est-client/README.md

 * The EST server correctly issues an ECDSA TLS server certificate
     * Using the previously issued client certificate for authentication and authorisation

-The EST Server is test under incorrect operation for:
+The EST Server is tested under incorrect operation for:
 * The EST server does not issue an TLS certificate
     * When the EST client presents a rogue manufacturer's signed client certificate
 * The EST server does not issue a TLS certificate if a non permitted cipher suite is requested